Coda MCP server

 Manual Installation

-If you prefer to install and run the server locally:
+If you prefer to run the server directly:

 2. Install the package: